grellyd/grellyddotcom/content/writing/2019_03_06_strings_runes_and_bytes.md

 Joel Spolsky's post was written in 2003.
 I came away from reading his post thinking that UCS-2, a precursor to UTF-16, was the best encoding to use.
 He even notes that was how he chose to use encodings within his business.

-However looking at the adoption chart off wikipedia, it is clear he wrote that at a time when UTF-8 adption was much lower than it is now.
+However looking at the adoption chart off wikipedia, it is clear he wrote that at a time when UTF-8 adoption was much lower than it is now.

 {{< figure src="https://upload.wikimedia.org/wikipedia/commons/c/c4/Utf8webgrowth.svg" alt="Webpage Encoding Adoption Chart" >}}

-Without delving into the encoding history since 2003, I would suggest that larger multibyte encodings such as UTF-16 have since fallen out of favour due to UTF-8's smaller size for the English speaking world, and its lack of backwards-compatability with ASCII.
+Without delving into the encoding history since 2003, I would suggest that larger multibyte encodings such as UTF-16 have since fallen out of favour due to UTF-8's smaller size for the English speaking world, and its lack of backwards-compatibility with ASCII.

 ### 2.

 The RFC document refers to "In UTF-8, characters from the U+0000..U+10FFFF range (the UTF-16 accessible range) are encoded using sequences of 1 to 4 octets."
 An octet is defined as a set of 8 bits.
 The RFC document uses 'octet' instead of 'byte' as it is more exact, for historically a 'byte' could be something other than eight bits.
-In this post, I use the two interchangably.
+In this post, I use the two interchangeably.